abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 The Plots tab is in the bottom right window.
 Navigate to it now.

 The plots tab allows you view the plots that you have created.
-The meaning of its icons are as follows:
+The meaning of its icons is as follows:

 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/plot_previous.png) return to the previous plot
 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/plot_next.png) go to the next plot